 Presently, GRM & Internal complaint committee as per Sexual Harassment Act is there in KSEBL but not specific to SPMU or the Dam Safety Organization.
-A system specific to DSO will be introduced before commencing the execution of works at site.
-As committed in ESCP, a Grievance Redress Mechanism (GRM) will be established and operated by the contracted agencies to address Project workers workplace concerns.
+A system specific to DSO will be introduced as part of the implementation of DRIP.
+The Grievance Redress Mechanism (GRM) has been established at the site to address the grievances if any from the communities.
+The Executive Engineer Dam Safety Division, Idukki is the contact point at site for addressing the grievances if any and the Executive Engineer, DRIP, R&DSO, Pallom is the contact point at SPMU.
+A complaint register is also being maintained at Division office and at SPMU.
 SPMU will have oversight responsibility on the functioning of the GRM.